cerberustesting/cerberus-core/compositions/cerberus-glassfish-mysql/README.md

 ## License

-Cerberus Copyright (C) 2016 Cerberus Testing
+Cerberus Copyright (C) 2013 - 2017 cerberustesting

 This file is part of Cerberus.

 Cerberus is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or